Manjeri

 Manjeri ([mɐɲd͡ʑeːɾi]) is a major town and municipality in Malappuram district, Kerala, India.
-It is the fourth-most populous municipality in state.
-It is situated 23 km southeast to Karipur International Airport and 13 km northeast to Malappuram, the district headquarters, and forms a part of Malappuram metropolitan area.
+It is the fourth-most populous municipality in the state.
+It is situated 23 km southeast of Karipur International Airport and 13 km northeast of Malappuram, the district headquarters, and forms a part of the Malappuram metropolitan area.
 It is one of the major commercial towns under the Malappuram urban agglomeration and serves as the headquarters of Eranad Taluk.
-Manjeri Municipality is a Local Self Government Institution with a jurisdiction of three villages namely Manjeri, Payyanad, and Narukara.
+Manjeri Municipality is a local self-government institution with a jurisdiction of three villages, namely Manjeri, Payyanad, and Narukara.